Yoana Peralta

-Yoana Peralta Fernández (born 1999) is a footballer who plays Vaughan Azzurri in League1 Ontario.
+Yoana Peralta Fernández (born 1999) is a footballer who plays Vaughan Azzurri in the Ontario Premier League.
 Born in Canada, she plays for the Dominican Republic national team.

+Early life

+Peralta began playing youth soccer in Canada with Club Uruguay Toronto, before later playing with El Salvador Toronto, Glen Shields FC, and King City SC.

 College career

 In 2017, she began attending York University, where she played for the women's soccer team.
 She started three games in her rookie season, before an injury ended her season.
 She appeared in all of her team's matches in her second season.

 In 2021, she began attending Seneca College, where she played for the women's team.

 Club career

 In 2017, Peralta played with Aurora FC in League1 Ontario.

 In 2019 and 2021 (the 2020 season was cancelled due to the COVID-19 pandemic), she played with Vaughan Azzurri in League1 Ontario.

 In January 2022, she signed a professional contract with Icelandic club Einherji in the second tier 1. deild kvenna.

 In 2023, she played with Vaughan Azzurri in League1 Ontario.